 Solar Cup is the world’s largest solar boat building and racing competition in the world!
 This innovative seven-month water education and environmentally sustainable technology program is funded by the Metropolitan Water District of Southern California.
 Please visit our Solar Cup Competition page for more details on eligibility, scheduling and past event photos!

 West Basin is a proud sponsor of the Surfrider Foundation’s Teach and Test Program where student volunteers from four local high schools collect water samples and analyze the water quality from our South Bay beaches for one year.

-West Basin’s Board of Directors presents A Drop in the Bucket, offered in partnership with The Wildwoods Foundation, a free program for 4th-8th grade teachers in the West Basin service area!
-A program instructor will join your virtual classroom, where students will participate in fun-filled lessons exploring Southern California’s water resources and learn about practical water conservation methods.
+West Basin’s Board of Directors presents A Drop in the Bucket, offered in partnership with The Wildwoods Foundation, a free program for 3rd-8th grade teachers in the West Basin service area!
+A program instructor will virtually join your classroom, where students will participate in fun-filled lessons exploring Southern California’s water resources and learn about practical water conservation methods.

 Visit our Games and Resources page for educational resources.